Study Highlights Potential Dangers of Thirdhand Smoke in Kids

 1. It’s on their hands.

-And while the dangers of secondhand smoke are well documented, the effects of thirdhand smoke and kids is not well known.
-What we do know is that it produces a pollutant that stays on surfaces after smoking has occurred.
-We found a nicotine metabolite called cotinine in kids’ saliva, in addition to high levels of nicotine on their hands.
+We are beginning to better understand the effects of thirdhand smoke, and it may be just as bad, if not worse, than secondhand smoke.
+Thirdhand smoke pollutants such as nicotine stay on surfaces after smoking has occurred.
+We also found a nicotine metabolite called cotinine in kids’ saliva, in addition to high levels of nicotine on their hands.